elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ## Introduction

 The proteomics domain deals with standard data formats, software tools and data repositories for mass spectrometry-based proteomics data.
 In proteomics, the relatively wide range of mass spectrometry technologies, devices, protocols, study designs and data analysis approaches poses a particular challenge for the standardised description and storage of data and associated metadata.
 This circumstance forced the proteomics community to deal with the complex definition of suitable standard data formats relatively early in its history.
 This encouraged, among other things, the development of software tools that can import and export results in standardised formats, and of data repositories in which proteomics data can be stored in a standardised way.
-The particular challenge for the proteomics community now is to evolve its achievements in data management to date towards a more complete fulfillment of FAIR research data management and to close the remaining gaps in this regard.
+The particular challenge for the proteomics community now is to evolve its achievements in data management to date towards a more complete fulfilment of FAIR research data management and to close the remaining gaps in this regard.

 ## Standard data formats